brioja/langrisser_ssr_guild_recruitment_markdown/README.md

 **Guild Leader**

-Godgirl with Katakuri and Akka j as vice leaders.
+Godgirl with Katakuri, Akka j, and Master Captain as vice leaders.

 **Server**